cccoolll/reef-imaging/README.md

 The system integrates with multiple hardware components:

-- **Microscope Control**: Manages SQUID microscope for imaging, stage positioning, and illumination
+- **Microscope Control**: Manages SQUID microscope for imaging, stage positioning, and illumination (includes built-in mirror functionality)
 - **Robotic Arm Control**: Handles sample transfer between microscope and incubator
 - **Incubator Control**: Manages sample storage and environmental conditions
-- **Mirror Services**: Proxies requests between cloud and local systems
+- **Mirror Services**: Proxies requests between cloud and local systems (for robotic arm and incubator only)

+### Using the squid_control Package

+The `squid_control` package now includes built-in mirror functionality, eliminating the need for a separate `mirror_squid_control.py` service.
+This simplifies the setup and provides better integration between local and cloud operations.

+For more information about the `squid_control` package and its mirror features, visit: https://github.com/aicell-lab/squid-control

 ## Restart Hypha